danielmalmros/yogicss/README.md

 YogiCSS
 ==========================

-A modern responsive CSS framework for every web project.
+A modern CSS snippet library for every web project.